Salpinctes obsoletus obsoletus

 - High counts: 21 at Toadstool Geologic Park, Sioux Co 20 Sep 2022, 17 in southern Sioux Co 20 Sep 2000, 17 in Scotts Bluff Co 15 Sep 2002, and 17 at Scotts Bluff NM, Scotts Bluff 7 Sep 2018.

 Winter: Wintering may occur on the south shore of Lake McConaughy “each winter on the rocks” (Jay and Ginger Belsan, personal communication).
-There are four such records: 21 Dec 2003 (Brogie 2005), 31 Dec 2016 on the Lake McConaughy CBC, one on the dam intake structure 19 Jan 2024, and one on 18 Feb 2016.
+There are five such records: 11 Nov 2024 Lake McConaughy, Keith Co, 21 Dec 2003 (Brogie 2005), 31 Dec 2016 on the Lake McConaughy CBC, one on the dam intake structure there 19 Jan 2024, and one there on 18 Feb 2016.

 There are no other reports Nov-Mar.
 Lowther et al (2020) stated “Some individuals remain resident at northern limits of breeding range”.